Quick Tip: If you are on oxygen and looking for same-day burial coverage fill out the form to the right.

 What About People with Medical Issues

+What does burial insurance cover?
 Over the decades, more and more consumers have built such coverage into their plans, but many hesitate if they have a chronic or potentially fatal condition.

 For example, someone with aggressive cancer might feel they would not qualify for burial insurance once a diagnosis is made.
 And while there are some carriers who refuse to offer coverage for some pre-existing conditions, not all are of that mindset.

-Unfortunately, many people who use oxygen will not even bother seeking burial insurance because they are certain that this treatment will negate their chances for coverage.
+Unfortunately, many people who use oxygen will not even bother seeking burial insurance because they are certain that this treatment will negate their chances of coverage.
 The good news is that this is an inaccurate belief.

-High Risk Burial Insurance and Oxygen
+High-Risk Burial Insurance and Oxygen

 There are “high-risk health issue” carriers able to provide burial insurance for almost any health impairment, and many can have a policy in place the same day coverage is requested.